open-telemetry/opentelemetry-specification/supplementary-guidelines/compatibility/aws.md

 ## Context Propagation

-When making calls to AWS managed services using an AWS SDK, a third-party library, or a direct HTTP request, an AWS service-supported propagation format must be used to add context propagation to HTTP headers on the outgoing request in order to propagate the context to services (AWS Lambda) indirectly triggered by such call.
+When making calls to AWS managed services using an AWS SDK, a third-party library, or a direct HTTP request, an AWS service-supported propagation format should be used to add context propagation to HTTP headers on the outgoing request in order to propagate the context to services indirectly invoked by such call.

 Instrumentation may allow a different propagator to be explicitly configured for the instrumentation (e.g. an explicitly provided propagator, or an option to use the